 We know that nuts do not result in weight gain because nuts are equal to energy.
 Nuts are a nutrient-dense food.
 They are full of fiber and protein.
 Pecans have a low glycemic index that increases satiety.
 The fatty acid profiles of nuts may also influence appetite suppression.

-This study from Loma Linda University tested those on a pecan-enriched and controlled diet to determine the effect on blood lipids and lipoproteins.
+This study from Loma Linda University tested those on a pecan-enriched and controlled diet to determine its effect on blood lipids and lipoproteins.
 Subjects were weighed daily during the 2-week run-in period and once a week thereafter throughout the trial.
 Subjects on the pecan diet tended to lose more weight.
-Results show that it is likely that fatty acids from pecans are decreased because of incomplete digestion and absorption.
+Results show that fatty acids from pecans are likely decreased because of incomplete digestion and absorption.

-It was also found in a feeding trial with pecans that the lipid content in stools was greater when subjects were on the nut diet compared to the control diet.
-Thus showing that a healthy diet should include pecans and other nuts as part of a wholesome, healthy diet.
+In a feeding trial with pecans, the lipid content in stools was greater when subjects were on the nut diet compared to the control diet.
+Thus, this shows that a healthy diet should include pecans and other nuts as part of a wholesome, healthy diet.

 Calorie Restriction

-A calorie-restricted diet including nuts provides a higher chance of weight loss and improves insulin sensitivity.
-By consuming nuts, you can create a healthier environment in the body overall.
+A calorie-restricted diet, including nuts, provides a higher chance of weight loss and improves insulin sensitivity.
+By consuming nuts, you can create a healthier overall environment for the body.

 There seems to be no relationship between the frequency of nut consumption and body weight.
 The effect of long-term nut consumption on body weight and its role in insulin sensitivity needs further research.